keikai/doc/dev-ref/Features_and_Usages.md

 In the following sections we will introduce the usages of some noticeable features.

 ## Copy & Paste
+We recommend you to copy and paste with **Ctrl+c and Ctrl+v** which works in all cases rather than clicking "paste" button on the toolbar and "paste" item on the context menu.

+###  Inside One Spreadsheet
+- Such copy-paste works with **Ctrl+c and Ctrl+v**, **the toolbar**, and **context menu**.
-  - If you copy and paste within a Keikai component, it has full information at both server and client side, so such copy-paste can retain all cell information including styles, formula, format, and data validation.
+- Keikai has full information at both server and client side, so such copy-paste can retain all cell information including styles, formula, format, and data validation.
 - If you copy a whole column/row, Keikai also copies its width and height.
 But if you are only copying one or multiple cells, Keikai won't copy the width and height.
+- When copy highlight is still active, it copies the highlighted cells, not from the system clipboard.
+You need to cancel the copy highlight first, then you can paste from a system clipboard.

+### Between 2 Keikai components

+* Copy-paste cell data between 2 Keikai components also rely on the system clipboard, so it's similar to copy/paste between Keikai and Excel -- only pure text is copied.
-  - If you wish to copy a whole sheet to another Keikai component, please call `cloneSheetFrom`.
+* If you want to copy a whole sheet to another Keikai component, please call `Range.cloneSheetFrom`.
 It can clone a sheet from another `Book` object and is more performant.

-### Copy/Paste Between Keikai and Other Applications like Excel
+### Between Keikai and Other Applications like Excel

 - Such copy-paste will only work with **Ctrl+C** and **Ctrl+V**.
 The toolbar or context menu "Paste" button only works for copying cells within the same Keikai component and will not work across different applications.
 - Such copy-paste is an action between 2 applications (Excel and browser) through a system clipboard.
 Currently, Keikai only extract text content from a system clipboard, so this copy-paste only pastes "pure text" without any styles.
 - For example, a cell in Excel has a formula `=sum(1,2)` which is `3`.
 If you copy this cell and paste it into Keikai, the cell in Keikai gets the calculated `3` as its value.
   Just like you type `3` in a Keikai cell.
 - If you enter edit mode in Excel and select the text `=sum(1,2)` and copy it, and then paste it to a cell in Keikai, Keikai will get the formula, just like you typed a formula into the Keikai cell.

-### Between 2 Keikai components

-Copy-paste cell data between 2 Keikai components also rely on the system clipboard, so it's similar to copy/paste between Keikai and Excel -- only pure text is copied.

 ### limitation